-Self-taught fabric artist Olivia Jhingran weaves magic with her compelling works of art that transform second-hand Indian saris into a canvas for pictorial tales.
+Self-taught fabric artist Olivia Jhingran weaves magic with her compelling works of art.

 “It all started as a hobby,” Olivia Jhingran explains as she takes me around the room where her first exhibition, titled ‘Leafy,’ was held at the Neilson Hays Library last month.
 “I married young and became a stay-at-home mum.
 I had a lot of spare time, so I started by making bedcovers, and then discovered I really enjoyed creating stories using quilting methods.”
 Having trained as a fashion designer at Neue Kunstschule Zürich prior to her marriage, Olivia was equipped with the fundamental principles of design, and the practical know-how needed to execute them, well before she began experimenting with fabric artistry.